 To talk about actions that took place in the past we can use both El Pretérito Imperfecto and El Pretérito Indefinido.

-Which one you need to use depends on whether you (or the speaker) consider the beginning and end of the action, or if you consider the action to be completed.
+Which one you need to use depends on whether or not you consider an action in the past to have a beginning and an end.
+If you do, you should use El Pretérito Indefinido, if you don't then you should use El Pretérito Imperfecto.
 This can be tricky for English speakers to understand because both tenses are usually translated the same in English.

 Let's have a look at these examples:

 La profesora abría la puerta.The teacher opened the door.

 La profesora abrió la puerta.The teacher opened the door.

 In the first example where El Pretérito Imperfecto is used (abría) we can visualize a door in the process of being opened however in the second example where El Pretérito Indefinido is used, we can see a completely open door.

 So the main difference between using these two tenses is:

 El Pretérito Imperfecto for actions in the past with no clear beginning and end.